12 of the Best Things to Do in Walla Walla, WA

 Visit our Local Museums and Historic Sites

 - Franklin County Historical Museum: For a general overview of Washington state’s origins, take a visit to the Franklin County Historical Museum.
-This institution proudly displays a wide variety of exhibits and memorabilia that can be traced back countless years.
+This institution proudly displays a wide variety of exhibits and memorabilia that date back centuries.

 - Fort Walla Walla: One of the most highly esteemed Walla Walla tourist attractions, the Fort Walla Walla Museum contains all kinds of displays and artifacts that tell incredible stories of the area’s beginnings.
 The mission of this prestigious establishment is to preserve and share the area’s heritage with the community through their unique exhibits and eye-opening events.